MrRexZ/FYP-AutoTextSum/README.md

 The word “are” located on top right hand side, the furthest away from all the other words.
 This is because of 2 reasons; firstly, there are only 3 co-occurrences of the words, the fewest when compared to all other words.
 Secondly, it depends on the initialized value of the nodes’ weights.
 The same happens for the word “of” as well as there are only 3 instances of the words.

 #### 3.1.4 Extractive Text Summarization Algorithm
+The text summarization algorithm is a partial topic-modeling approach in generating text summary.
+This is because each sentence can be represented as a singular idea/topic, and in this implementation, it is represented as a number.
+The global meaning of the document is obtained through aggregation of all of its sentences' meaning through the represented median value, which is regarded as the summary for that particular piece of document/writings.
-The text summarization algorithms works by tokenizing the input of document into a group of words, allocating each of the word with a word vector, and combine the word vectors by performing vector summation at sentence level.
+The process works by tokenizing the input of document into a group of words, allocating each of the word with a word vector, and combine the word vectors by performing vector summation at sentence level.
 After this, each sentence similarity is compared with one another, and we find the median of each of the sentence similarity.
 After that, we get the median from each of the sentence's median of similarity, to be represented as global median.
-Sentence with median of similarity value above the global median is regarded as the summary.
+Sentence with median of similarity value above the global median is regarded as part of the summary.

 ## 4. Results
 As evaluation is performed with BLEU metric, the result is not significantly satisfactory.